Quantmonkey/journeytoquantness/README.md

 # journeytoquantness
-A consolidated account of my journey from monkey to quant.
+A consolidated account of my journey from monkey to quant [And a few other weird things thrown into the mix]
 - Journey Started on: 1 Mar 2019
 - Correct As Of 24 Oct 2019